Topics

 Learn more about the different types of life insurance in Canada

-What’s the difference between universal and whole life insurance?
+Difference between universal and whole life insurance?

 Universal and Whole are both types of permanent life policy.
 But one of the main differences between a universal policy and a whole life policy is that universal gives you more control over your investments.
 This means it has greater growth potential, but it’s also more risky.

-Whole vs universal life insurance
+Feature Whole life insurance Universal life insurance

 Is whole life insurance a good investment?